PHANTOM: A smoothed particle hydrodynamics and magnetohydrodynamics code for astrophysics

 In 2023 we implemented a new prize talk to recognise and encourage contributions from early career researchers

-The 2nd prize talk was given by Anna Childs from Northwestern University
+The 2nd prize talk was given by Anna Childs from Northwestern University at the workshop in Newfoundland, Canada

 Phantom is free to use, download and redistribute under the terms of the GPLv3 license.
 We also welcome contributions to the code via the GitHub repo.
 Just get in touch!